Requirements for admission

 - Applicants with documents from China must provide an additional certificate from the Academic Evaluation Center (Akademische Prüfstelle (APS))

-- After presentation/booking of the required documents you will receive a letter from the Service Center for Students by post, containing your personal PIN-code for DUKonline (Danube University Krems’s studies management system) and other information.
+- After presentation/booking of the required documents you will receive a letter from the Service Center for Students by post, containing your personal PIN-code for UWKonline (University for Continuing Education Krems studies management system) and other information.

 - The participation fee has to be paid after transmission of the invoice

 Only after electronic transmission and submission of the documents marked "Original" under required documents and payment of the participation fee does the admission to the course of study become legally valid.

-The following documents must be presented for admission to study at Danube University Krems:
+The following documents must be presented for admission to study at the University for Continuing Education Krems:

 - Registration and application for admission